 Masters Degree from St. Thomas University - Miami, FL

-My husband plans to retire in 3 years (at age 67) and I plan to retire in 7 years (at age 62).
+My husband and I plan to retire on December 31, 2020 at ages 68 and 59 1/2, respectively.
 We began focusing on dividend growth investing in 2013 but have been invested in mutual funds for decades.
-Our current DGI retirement portfolio is comprised of the following 61 DGI stocks: ABBV, ABT, AMGN, AVA, BBL, BMY, CAH, CBRL, CCP, CLX, CMCSA, COP, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, GE, GILD, GIS, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, NOK, O, OHI, OMI, PEP, PFE, PG, PM, SEP, SO, SYY, T, TUP, UL, UPS, UTX, VTR, VZ, WEC, WMT, WPC, XEL, XOM, and ZBH.
+Our current DGI retirement portfolio is comprised of the following 61 DGI stocks: ABBV, ABT, ADM, AMGN, AVA, BBL, BMY, CAH, CBRL, CLX, COP, CSCO, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, GE, GILD, GIS, GPC, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LEG, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, O, OHI, OMI, PEP, PFE, PG, PM, SEP, SO, SYY, T, UL, UPS, UTX, VTR, VZ, WEC, WPC, XEL, and XOM.

-In addition, I manage our millennial daughter's dividend growth retirement portfolio of the following 38 stocks: AAPL, ABBV, ABT, AMGN, BMY, CAH, CBRL, CCP, D, DIS, DLR, EMR, GILD, JNJ, KMB, KO, MCD, MMM, MMP, MSFT, OMI, PEP, PFE, PG, PM, SCG, SO, T, V, VTR, VZ, WEC, and XOM.
+In addition, I manage our millennial daughter's dividend growth retirement portfolio of the following 38 stocks: AAPL, ABBV, ABT, ADM, AMGN, BMY, CAH, CBRL, CSCO, D, DIS, DLR, EMR, GILD, GIS, OHI, JNJ, KMB, KO, MCD, MMM, MMP, MSFT, OMI, PEP, PFE, PG, PM, SCG, SO, T, UL, V, VTR, VZ, WEC, WPC, and XOM.

 I'm an Army veteran and former energy dividend writer for The Motley Fool.
 My goal is to help all people learn how to harness the awesome power of dividend growth investing to achieve their financial dreams, and enrich their lives.
 With 22 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
 I'm currently on an epic quest to build a broadly diversified, high-quality, high-yield dividend growth portfolio that:

 1. Pays 5% to 6% yield

-2. Offers 9%-10% annual dividend growth
+2. Offers 6% to 7% annual dividend growth

 3. Pays dividends AT LEAST on a weekly, but preferably, daily basis